 No physical changes to the property and surrounding area would be result from the SVRTP Alternative.
 No airborne noise effects were identified at this location.
-Ground-borne noise and vibration would not substantially impair this resource.
+Groundborne noise and vibration would not substantially impair this resource.
 The Southern Offset Option would be constructed using HRDF and RSF to minimize ground-borne noise and vibration levels to meet FTA criteria.
-See Section 5.10, Noise and Vibration, these discussions.
+See Chapter 5, Section 5.10, Noise and Vibration, these discussions.
 During construction, the tunnel boring machine (TBM) operating below the surface is not expected to cause substantial noise or vibration effects or damage or substantially impair the use of the structure.
-See Section 6.3.10 of Construction for additional information.
+See Chapter 6, Construction, Section 6.3.10 for additional information.